YoganandaNaidu/valigator/README.md

 Its easier to proceed from here with an example.
 Lets say we want to validate the following fields:

  * userName: required and must be an email ID
- * firstName: required and must be a name
- * lastName: required and must be a name
+ * fullName: required and must be a name
  * creditCardNumber: not mandatory, but if provided must be a valid credit card number
  * addressPINCode: not mandatory, but if provided must be a 6-digit number